aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/mail-merge-template/_index.md

 You can use the [Text](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.field_merging_args#get_text_const) property to insert text into the document for the current merge field.
 Also, you can change the formatting of texts and paragraphs inside your template using [Font](https://apireference.aspose.com/words/cpp/class/aspose.words.font/) and [ParagraphFormat](https://apireference.aspose.com/words/cpp/class/aspose.words.paragraph_format) classes.
 You can handle the text to be inserted before or after the merge field by using the [TextBefore](https://apireference.aspose.com/words/cpp/class/aspose.words.fields.field_merge_field#get_textbefore) and [TextAfter](https://apireference.aspose.com/words/cpp/class/aspose.words.fields.field_merge_field#get_textafter) properties that are included in the [FieldMergeField](https://apireference.aspose.com/words/cpp/class/aspose.words.fields.field_merge_field/) class.

-The following code example demonstrates how to insert Check Boxes or HTML during mail merge operation:
+The following code example shows how to insert Check Boxes or HTML during mail merge operation:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Mail-Merge-MailMergeFormFields-MailMergeFormFields.cpp" >}}